 Introduction: Hydrocarbon Contaminated Soil Treatment Facilities

 Hydrocarbon contaminated soil treatment facilities (HCSTFs) are used for the remediation of petroleum hydrocarbon contaminated soils.
-Soil treatment or remediation in northern HCSTFs is generally the result of the biodegradation of petroleum hydrocarbons via, in most cases, manipulation (e.g., tilling) of contaminated soils.
+Soil treatment or remediation in northern HCSTFs is generally biodegradation of petroleum hydrocarbons via, in most cases, manipulation (e.g., tilling) of contaminated soils.
 In addition to soil manipulation and aeration, the monitoring and control of moisture, pH, temperature and the addition of nutrients may also assist with the biodegradation process.
-Other methods of soil remediation can be used to treat hydrocarbon contaminated soil (i.e. biopiles, etc.); however, this Guideline focuses on the remediation of soil via manipulation.
+This Guideline focuses on the remediation of soil via biodegradation and manipulation; however, it is noted that other methods of soil remediation can be also used to treat hydrocarbon contaminated soil (i.e. biopiles, etc.).

 HCSTFs have been proven to reduce concentrations of various petroleum products in soil including gasoline, diesel, (FCSAP, 2013; Chatham, 2003), and heating oil and lubricating oils (FCSAP, 2013; Gowen Environmental Limited, 2002; USEPA, 1994; Poland, et al., 2003).
 However, their use is generally considered ineffective and unsuitable for very heavy oils or tar contamination (FCSAP, 2013; Poland, et al., 2003).